Purdue leads team to strengthen nutrition research in Laos

 According to the United Nations, only 5% of children under age 5 in Laos have a minimum acceptable diet.
 That dietary gap led to 33% percent of children in that age group suffering from stunting (low height for their age), while more than 25% were underweight.

-Shively said the project's first year, which began in October, will involve intensive planning and work with the Ministry of Health, universities and other stakeholders in Laos.
-The initial goal is to learn more about local research capacity and needs and to establish a better understanding of government priorities.
-The remaining three years will focus on building local research capacity.
-As envisioned, the project will help to develop a center of excellence for scientific research and innovation to facilitate academic exchanges, research and learning.
+The project's first year, which began in October 2019, involved intensive planning and work with the Ministry of Health, universities and other stakeholders in Laos.
+The goal is to learn more about local research capacity and needs and to establish a better understanding of government priorities.
+The remaining years focus on building local research capacity.

-The Laos project will be conducted under the umbrella of the LASER PULSE consortium.
+The Laos project is being conducted under the umbrella of the LASER PULSE consortium.
 Led by Purdue, the goal of the $70 million, five-year cooperative agreement is to deliver practical, research-driven solutions to global development challenges within USAID's operating countries.
 The supporting consortium partners are Indiana University, the University of Notre Dame, Catholic Relief Services and Makerere University in Uganda.

 Contact Gerald Shively, 765-494-4218, firstname.lastname@example.org for additional information.